abbottk/WebPage/teaching/cs381-su16/index.md

  * 20% Homework
  * 25% Midterm exam
  * 35% Final exam

+For **90%** or more, you will receive an **"A"**; for less than **30%** you will receive an **"F"**.
+The remaining grades are assigned linearly in between.
+I might lift grades if clustering of points achieved by students suggests so, but I won't assign grades worse than indicated by the above linear schema).
+For those who are too lazy to do the calculations, you can look up the grades on [this table](files/grading_schema.pdf).

 All **quizzes and exams** are closed book and closed notes.
 Quizzes will be held on Mondays, and exams will be held on Thursdays -- there is no specified finals schedule for Summer term so the final will be held during the **last class meeting of the term**.